Get to know the benefits of astaxanthin for your joints, skin and eyes — and its ability to enhance athletic performance.

 This chronic inflammation has commonly been associated with with asthma and arthritis, but now is thought to be an underlying cause of atherosclerosis, strokes, ulcers, Alzheimer's and Parkinson's disease, cancer, diabetes and more.

 Common treatments for inflammation come with significant side effects.
 These include aspirin, acetaminophen and the prescription drug Celebrex.
-None of these are harmless; they all have significant side effects, serious enough to result in 103,000 hospitalizations and 16,500 deaths per year in the United States.
-Complications from the use of these medications represent 43% of all drug-related emergency visits.
+None of these are harmless; they all have significant side effects, serious enough to result in over 100,000 hospitalizations and 15,000 deaths per year in the United States.
+Complications from the use of these medications represent about 40% of all drug-related emergency visits.

-People are discovering the benefits of astaxanthin for problems resulting from chronic inflammation.
+People are discovering the benefits of astaxanthin for any problem resulting from chronic inflammation.
 It's a completely safe alternative, and is effective for a large percentage of users.

 Astaxanthin can help reduce pain and inflammation in tendons, joints and muscles.
 Astaxanthin has been shown to be a very effective remedy for all types of joint pain, including tennis elbow, carpal tunnel syndrome, arthritis, and joint soreness after strenuous exercise.